cchubb/GettingCleaningDataAssignment/README.md

   * Remove the activity_id column as redundant and convert the subject column to a factor.
   * Convert the column names (activity label) to a more tidy format.
   * The data set is then grouped and sorted by subject and activity level factors and the mean() function is applied to all numeric columns.
-  * The script persists the data set to a CSV file "./data_summary_grouped.csv" with no row names to preserve maximum compatibility.
+  * The script persists the final data set to a CSV file "./data_summary_grouped.csv" with no row names to preserve maximum compatibility.